 By Brian Robinson.

-We now know that reactions can be important when suffering from a variety of anxiety disorders.
-In many instances, how we react can often reinforce the idea that we are in danger.
+We know that people react to anxiety in a variety of ways.
+Some people fly into panic mode.
+While others tend to sit quiet and ride the panic out.
+In many instances, how we react to panic can reinforce the idea that we are in danger.
 Our reactions may work to maintain the anxious condition, and that is clearly something worth looking at.

-The whole idea behind anxiety and panic is to encourage us to react; to panic, or run from the perceived danger.
-That’s why these systems exist.
+The whole idea behind anxiety and panic is to encourage us to react, to panic, or run from the perceived danger.
+That’s why fight or flight exists.
 Anxiety at its root is a safety mechanism.
 It is a spur to action.
 However, we don’t have to run; we don’t have to panic, even though the urge to do so may be powerful.
 Moderating our reaction to anxiety can have a real and positive effect.
-We may not be able to directly control the anxiety: but we are able to control how we react, at least to some degree.
+We may not be able to directly control the anxiety: but we are able to control how we react to it.

 We also react physically in how we behave.
 Indeed, our behavioural reaction is a whole field on its own so we will limit things here to a few examples.
 Generally speaking, it is best to try and keep to your normal behaviours.
 Try to keep working.
 Follow usual hobbies and pursuits.
-Try and have a day with some solid structure.
+Try and give your day a solid structure.

 Emotional reaction is more difficult to recognise and define.
 This is so because emotions and thoughts are linked in such a way that it difficult to separate them.
 When we experience an intense emotion, this will automatically trigger a flow of thoughts.
 And likewise, when we experience a troublesome thought, this will inevitably give rise to troublesome emotions.